edugonzaloalmorox/market-entry/README.md

 Data are extracted from the Census (2011) and the Department of Work and Pensions ([DWP](https://www.gov.uk/government/organisations/department-for-work-pensions/about/statistics)).
 I use data on unemployment and benefits.

+  - `HHI_year`: calculation of the HHI index for sample of time intervals based on years.
+  - `HHI_wave2`: calculation of the HHI index for sample of time intervals based on two years.